Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 Mirror the practice of professional writers to develop original series concepts

 The UCLA Film and Television Summer Institute – TV Writing introduces students to writing for television in Hollywood.
 This track mirrors the practice of professional writers in the world of episodic television and digital media by teaching students how to develop original series concepts and how to navigate the contemporary marketplace in a classroom environment that imitates the practices of a writers’ room.
-Under the guidance of a professional TV writer, students learn how to identify and capture the tone, characters, dialogue, and themes that make their story unique.
+Under the guidance of a TV industry professional, students learn how to identify and capture the tone, characters, dialogue, and themes that make their story unique.

 Participants will select one of the following two specializations: